 - Maximizing stat growth, however, requires late game gear like the Robe of Lords which is very.
 Some perfectionists players Elite Tweak by keeping the characters as close to level one as much as possible until they can Robes for at least four of their characters.
 Quina, ironically, is the worst example as s/he has an option between being a melee character (strength), a spell using character (magic), or balanced.note Some 100% Completion players have problems with that.

-- For at least one (defensive) skill, it was necessary to use a Manipulate materia so that the ability would be cast on the party instead of the monsters.
+- For at least one (defensive) skill, it is necessary to use a Manipulate materia so that the ability is cast on the party instead of the monsters.

 - Final Fantasy X also makes it easier; to learn a spell, you have to have the resident Blue Mage Kimahri cast an auto-hit, free ability that also drains mana and health on the monster in question.
-Unfortunately, since these spells were his Overdrives, they weren't anywhere near as useful.
+Unfortunately, since these spells are his Overdrives, they aren't anywhere near as useful.

-- Final Fantasy VI showed what would happen if things were made too permissive.
-There, the spell in question just had to be used by a monster, not necessarily targeting Strago (the game's sole blue mage).
-Charming a monster, confusing a monster, having Relm control a monster, have Gau imitate a monster... there were numerous ways to learn the spells with Strago never getting scratched.
-The only reason he doesn't get called out as a Game Breaker is because there were a dozen things that broke the game worse.
+- Final Fantasy VI: the spell in question just has to be used by a monster, not necessarily targeting Strago (the game's sole blue mage).
+Charming a monster, confusing a monster, having Relm control a monster, have Gau imitate a monster... there are numerous ways to learn the spells with Strago never getting scratched.
+The only reason he doesn't get called out as a Game Breaker is because there are a dozen things that break the game worse.

-- In the Final Fantasy Tactics Advance, certain abilities became Lost Forever as the Level Scaling made some specific ability users extinct, and you couldn't share abilities among your own Blue mages.
-If you didn't plan your blue mage beforehand, your only hopes were either having a low-level mission on your backlog with the required critters, or randomly encountering the one faction that uses blue mages, encountering an enemy blue mage in that fight, and that blue mage being randomly given the ability you need.
+- In the Final Fantasy Tactics Advance, certain abilities become Lost Forever as the Level Scaling makes some specific ability users extinct, and you can't share abilities among your own Blue mages.
+If you don't plan your blue mage beforehand, your only hopes are either having a low-level mission on your backlog with the required critters, or randomly encountering the one faction that uses blue mages, encountering an enemy blue mage in that fight, and that blue mage being randomly given the ability you need.
 And that one blue mage targetting your blue mage with that one ability.

 - Tactics Advance also has Morphers.
 To learn a monster-morphing ability, you need a monster soul weapon.
 To get that, you need to capture a monster and put it in the monster bank.
 To do that, you need to have a Hunter, who is a different class on a different race, use the Capture ability to catch the monster.
 And even after that, you need to feed the monster food it likes to power up the Morph.